KrisCholakov02/SC1015---Mini-Project/README.md

 - Machine Learning
 - Presentation Slides

-Special Thanks for guidance for this project to:
+Special Thanks for guidance for this project to: <br />
 Song Nan <br />
 Dr. Sourav